janmerhar/awesome-discord-bots/README.md

 In-chat games such as chess, poker, RPG, and idle games; companion bots for external games; LFG/matchmaking; leaderboards; and game-server status integrations.

+Not here: lightweight novelty commands belong in `Fun`, and currency-first progression systems belong in `Economy`.

 ## Meme

 Meme generators, image macros, reaction-image libraries, joke commands, and bots whose main purpose is to be very online.